huecester/cege/README.md

 }

 int main() {
-  /* Initialize context and create a scene */
+  /* Initialize context and create a scene... */

   // The signature is created using all the types that follow the system: auto &foo_system = scene.create_system<FooSystem, Foo>(); // Signature: Foo